simbo1905/thinbus-srp-js/README.md

 1. The salt `s` is created at user registration then stored on the server.
 This is a public value as anyone claiming to be the user is given the salt to perform the proof of password.
 Thinbus provides an optional salt generation method to use at the browser.
 You don't have to use this method.
 You can choose to use a salt entirely generated at the server, one which is generated entirely at the browser, else one which is a server random hashed into a browser random.
 These options are described below.
 1. The value `a` is created by the browser as the client ephemeral one time key for a single login attempt.
 This is then used to compute `A` which is sent from the browser to the server.
 There are no options here and the approach taken by Thinbus is detailed below.

-The salt `s` is a public value in the protocol which is fixed per user and is stored in the database.
+The salt `s` is a public value in the protocol which is fixed per user and would be stored in the user database.
 The desired property is that it is unique for every user in your system.
 This can be ensured by adding a uniqueness constraint to a `not null` salt column within the database which is **strongly recommended**.
 Then it does not matter whether this public value has been generated using a good secure random number at the server or using a weaker random number generator at the browser.
 You simply reduce the probability of database constraint exceptions if you use a better random number.

-Thinbus provides a method `generateRandomSalt` to run at the browser to create `s` which can be invoked with, or without, passing a sever generated secure random number.
-It hashes `Date.now()` with a browser random and the optional server random.
-You may choose to generate the salt solely on the server to bypass this browser method entirely.
-The use of `Date.now()` and the hashing algorithm should avoid a total failure to come up with values which does not repeat between user registrations.
-You should still add a unique constraint to the `not null` salt column in the database to counter the risk of any bugs saving the salt into the database.
+Thinbus provides a method `generateRandomSalt` to run at the browser to create `s` which can be invoked with, or without, passing a sever generated secure random number or avoided entirely by generating the salt at the server.
+It hashes `Date.now()` with a browser random and the optional server random to avoid a total failure to come up with values which does not repeat between user registrations.

 The property of `a` which we desire is that it does not repeat between login attempts.
 The user could be redirected to a malicious server which is forcing multiple login attempts with a crafted `B` to attack the password.
-This requires that `a` be random to not leak information and that `a` must be generated at the browser.
+This requires that `a` be random to not leak information.
 It **must not** be passed by the server else a malicious server could pass known `a`, `s` and `B` for which it has pre-computed a rainbow table which takes `M1` as the lookup value.
-Thinbus hashes the username into `x` (and therefore `M1`) making this attack less easy should `a` not be perfectly random.
-To counter any future bugs that there may be with `window.crypto` implementations returning a constant or pseudorandom number Thinbus hashes `Date.now()` into the browser random to formulate an `a` value which will then vary for subsequent login attempts using a faulty browser.
+Thinbus hashes `Date.now()` into the browser random to formulate an `a` value which will then vary for subsequent login attempts even if the browser has a faulty random number generator.

 Currently IE11, Chrome, Firefox and Safari each implement a version of the secure random number generator in the WebCryptoAPI draft standard.
-If `window.crypto` or `window.msCrypto` is not detected Thinbus users an Isaac generator with a drop algorithm.
-The drop discards random numbers in a busy loop for 0.1s at page load.
-As noted above steps are taken to guard against pseudorandom or constant values being generated at the browser.
-IMHO this makes Issac an acceptable option for older browsers that don't provide WebCryptoAPI secure random numbers.
-You can detected the use of Isaac by checking `random16byteHex.isWebCryptoAPI()` should you wish to abort and tell the user to use a better browser.
+If `window.crypto` or `window.msCrypto` is not detected Thinbus uses an Isaac generator discarding random numbers in a busy loop for 0.1s at page load.
+You can detected the use of Isaac by checking whether `random16byteHex.isWebCryptoAPI()` returns false should you wish to abort and tell the user to use a better browser.
+As noted above `Date.now()` is hashed into the pseudorandom which IMHO makes Issac an acceptable option for older browsers that don't provide WebCryptoAPI secure random numbers.
 If you do allow the use of Isaac it is **recommended** that you spin it forward using an `onkeyup` event handler attached to the username and password input fields:

 ```Javascript
 function (event) {